ibm-cloud-docs/vmwaresolutions/vmonic/trbl_zerto_vra.md

 ---

-# Zerto VRA visible on ESXi host in the vCenter console after Zerto on IBM Cloud is uninstalled
+# Zerto VRA visible on ESXi host in the vCenter console after Zerto is uninstalled
 {: #trbl_zerto_vra}

 ## Problem
 {: #trbl_zerto_vra-problem}

-Zerto Virtual Replication Appliances (VRAs) are not removed after using the {{site.data.keyword.slportal_full}} to successfully uninstall the Zerto on {{site.data.keyword.cloud_notm}} service.
+Zerto Virtual Replication Appliances (VRAs) are not removed after using the {{site.data.keyword.slportal_full}} to successfully uninstall the Zerto service.

 ## Resolution
 {: #trbl_zerto_vra-resolution}